Lab Materials: Your TA will provide topographic paper maps 093G15. PLEASE DO NOT mark or draw on these maps.

 Examine the 1:20,000 map name system and explore the map.

 - Toggle 1:20,000 on and off to see the division of each 1:250,000 map sheet into 100 TRIM sheets.

 Other Provincial Topographic Data Sets: Alberta Map Names

 Map Name Conventions and Scale – Don’t Let the Name Fool You:

 What scale are the data for grid map 093G7 producted at?
-Since 093G7 is does not follow any of the naming conventions we have seen thus far (NTS or BC TRIM), there is no way of knowing what data set or scale of data is referenced.
+As 093G7 does not follow any of the naming conventions we have seen thus far (NTS or BC TRIM), there is no way of knowing what data set or scale of data is referenced.
 If the naming conventions were correctly written, then 093G07 is 1:50,000 NTS and 093G007 is BC Trim 1:20,000 data.
 Note the two digits for the sixteen 1:50,000 sheets, and the three digits for the 100 TRIM sheets.
 TRIM map sheet numbers are also written as 093G.007 using a period before the sheet number.